Learn about the benefits and keys to success for giving your baby the ultimate natural food.

 What Is Breast Engorgement?

-Breast engorgement normally occurs around the second to fifth day after birth.
+Breast engorgement normally occurs around 2-5 days after birth.
 This is when breasts produce large amounts of mature milk to replace colostrum.
 Your breasts will feel heavy, firm, and tender.
 Your breasts will feel more comfortable as your baby feeds and your milk supply gets in synch with your baby’s needs.
 But if your baby does not remove enough milk from your breasts, your breasts may feel hard, painful, and hot.
 The best way to resolve engorgement is to keep feeding.
-Breastfeed every two to three hours.
+Breastfeed every 2-3 hours.
 If you miss a feeding, pump your breast.

 Use Your Resources